ravdy/kubernetes/Kubernetes_Setup_using_kubeadm.md

     ```sh
     kubeadm init --apiserver-advertise-address=<MasterServerIP> --pod-network-cidr=192.168.0.0/16
     ```
-1. Copy kube config
+1. Create a user for kubernetes administration  and copy kube config file.
-    ``To be able to use kubectl command to connect and interact with the cluster, the user needs kube config file.`` In my case, the user account is kubeadmin
+    ``To be able to use kubectl command to connect and interact with the cluster, the user needs kube config file.`` In this case, we are creating a user called `kubeadmin`
     ```sh
+    useradd kubeadmin
     mkdir /home/kubeadmin/.kube
     cp /etc/kubernetes/admin.conf /home/kubeadmin/.kube/config
     chown -R kubeadmin:kubeadmin /home/kubeadmin/.kube
     ```
-1. Deploy Calico network
+1. Deploy Calico network as a __kubeadmin__ user.
-    This has to be done as the user in the above step (in my case it is __praveen__)
+	> This should be executed as a user (heare as a __kubeadmin__ )

     ```sh
+    sudo su - kubeadmin
     kubectl create -f https://docs.projectcalico.org/v3.9/manifests/calico.yaml
     ```